-Morgan Stanley has had mixed success in obtaining restraints against fleeing brokers, but some employment lawyers and outside recruiters say the lawsuits have a deterrent effect on its force of more than 15,000 advisors.
+Morgan Stanley has had mixed success in obtaining restraints against fleeing brokers, but some employment lawyers and outside recruiters said the lawsuits have had a deterrent effect on the firm’s more than 15,000 advisors.

-A California court last week denied the firm’s request for a restraining order against Brent Jacobs, who left for Wells Fargo Advisors in Oxnard last month.
-But the wirehouse prevailed last week in winning an order against Robert David Pearson, who left on May 30 to join Raymond James in Dallas.
+A California court last week denied Morgan Stanley’s request for a restraining order against Brent Jacobs, who left for Wells Fargo Advisors in Oxnard last month.
+But the wirehouse prevailed in another TRO case last week against Robert David Pearson, who left on May 30 to join Raymond James in Dallas.

 Morgan Stanley Wealth Management President Andy Saperstein asserted this week that advisor moves to competitors are at their lowest levels since the acquisition of Smith Barney a decade ago, despite the fact that retention bonuses paid to former Smith Barney brokers expired earlier this year.